kubocd/kubocd-doc/docs/user-guide/210-cert-manager.md

 In addition to demonstrating KuboCD’s ability to deploy a relatively complex application stack, this example also introduces a new type of source for Helm charts.

-As mentioned earlier, the deployment of the self-signed CA and the Trust Bundle is handled by a small ad hoc Helm chart.
+The deployment of the self-signed CA and the Trust Bundle is handled by a small ad hoc Helm chart.
 This chart is stored alongside the manifest and is referenced via `modules[3].source.local.path`, where the path is relative to the location of the manifest.